NuttyLogic/EpigeneticPacemaker/docs/index.md

-<h2> Epigenetic Pacemaker: A fast conditional expectation maximization algorithm for modeling epigenetic state </h2>
+<h1> Epigenetic Pacemaker: A fast conditional expectation maximization algorithm for modeling epigenetic state </h1>

+## About
 DNA methylation is widely used to model physiological phenotypes, such as aging[<sup>1</sup>](https://doi.org/10.1186/gb-2013-14-10-r115) and type II diabetes[<sup>2</sup>](https://doi.org/10.1093/hmg/ddy093).
 The epigenetic pacemaker, **EPM**, is an implementation of the a fast conditional expectation maximization algorithm for